Velocidex/velociraptor/docs/wix/README.md

 This directory contains the WiX XML configuration file that can be used to tailor your Velociraptor deployment.
 The configuration file can be used to build a Windows installer package (MSI) which automatically installs the service.
-This directory also contains a batch file used to build the MSI based on the custom XML configuration file.

-The advantage of building your own MSI is that your config file will be bundled inside the MSI so you do not need to push it to endpoints - simply assign the MSI to your endpoints via SCCM or GPO.
-You can also adjust the binary name, service name, etc.
+The advantage of building your own MSI is that you can customize aspect of the installtion like service names, binary names etc. If you are happy with the default settings it is easier to just use the official distributed MSI packages.

 To build MSI packages you will need to download and install the WIX distribution from the github page (it requires .NET 3.5):